-5 Ways to Get Rid of An Itchy Scalp if You Have LocsSeptember 11, 2020
+5 Ways to Get Rid of an Itchy Scalp if You Have LocsJuly 21, 2022

 To avoid mildew, make sure you are fully drying your locs after a wash.
 “Using a hooded or bonnet dryer works best to make sure your locs are completely dry,” says Pritchett.